 Similar patterns are observed when looking at the day of the week.
 As to be expected, users play and pay more on the weekends, with Saturday being the peak.

 These results can lead to many conclusions.
 One of them can be: Offer your users sales and discounts in the days and hours they are likely to pay.
 How do you do that?

 Grow Insights allow you to learn about the specific time your users pay and it’s done in real-time!
 Since all the information is cross-game, you can get info on a user even on his/her first visit to your game.

-Or try our new God Mode Analytics in the dashboard which allows you to see the analytics of other games similar to yours and compare overlapping user behavior.
+Or try our new God Mode Analytics in the dashboard which allows you to see the analytics of other games similar to yours.